TJWphd/handlebar-blog/README.md

 ## Description

 This tech blog uses the MVC model.
 Features include secure login, logout on idle, publically viewable posts.
+Logged in users can post and can also comment.

 ## Deployment